TandaHQ/work-samples/punctuality/README.md

 - d3.js
 - QUnit (other test frameworks are okay)

 You're welcome to build more than 3 features, but won't be penalised for not doing so.
-We're more interested in what your code looks like, then how much of it you write.
+We're more interested in what your code looks like than how much of it you write.

 ## Submitting your code

-You're welcome to structure your code however you like.
-Please package in some sort of compressed archive format - zip is fine.
-In the archive please include everything we sent you, including the server code.
+Your code will probably be a HTML file, some JavaScript files, and some CSS files.
+Please package those alongside the files we've given you (this file, the Ruby server, etc) in a zip archive and email that to us.
+If you were emailed this task, just reply to whoever emailed it to you.
+Otherwise send it to developers@tanda.co